shirsho-12/shirsho-12.github.io/_posts/2021-06-25-mc_roulette.md

 env = gym.make("Roulette-v0")
 ```

-Our agent will play the game a number of times, each time choosing to either bet on a number of walk away with its winnings.
+Our agent will play the game a number of times, each time choosing to either bet on a number or walk away with its winnings.
 There are 4 sets of possible actions:

 - The agent bets on an even number (except 0).
 - The agent bets on an odd number.